-- 1. The IAB-MT of the IAB-node declares backhaul RLF. - 2.
+- 1. The IAB-MT of the IAB-node detects backhaul RLF. - 2.
 The IAB-MT attempts RLF recovery by performing Random Access towards a new parent IAB-DU. - 3.
 The IAB-MT undergoing RLF recovery sends an RRCReestablishmentRequest message to the new parent IAB-DU. - 4.
-The new parent IAB-DU sends an INITIAL UL RRC MESSAGE to the new IAB-donor-CU to convey the received RRCReestablishmentRequest message.
+The new parent IAB-DU sends an INITIAL UL RRC MESSAGE to the new IAB-donor-CU, to convey the received RRCReestablishmentRequest message.

-5. The new IAB-donor-CU retrieves the UE Context for the IAB-MT undergoing recovery, through the Retrieve UE Context procedure on the Xn interface.
-The initial IAB-donor-CU may include the TNL address information of the IAB-node undergoing recovery in the RRC container of the RETRIEVE UE CONTEXT RESPONSE message.

-- 6. The new IAB-donor-CU sends a DL RRC MESSAGE TRANSFER message to the new parent IAB-DU to convey the generated RRCReestablishment message. - 7.
+- 5. The new IAB-donor-CU retrieves the UE Context for the IAB-MT undergoing recovery, through the XnAP Retrieve UE Context procedure.
+The initial IAB-donor-CU may include the TNL address information of the IAB-node undergoing recovery in the RRC container of the RETRIEVE UE CONTEXT RESPONSE message. - 6.
+The new IAB-donor-CU sends a DL RRC MESSAGE TRANSFER message to the new parent IAB-DU, to convey the generated RRCReestablishment message. - 7.
 The new parent IAB-DU sends an RRCReestablishment message to the IAB-MT undergoing recovery. - 8.
 The IAB-MT undergoing recovery sends an RRCReestablishmentComplete message to the new parent IAB-DU. - 9.
-The new parent IAB-DU sends an UL RRC MESSAGE TRANSFER message to the new IAB-donor-CU to covey the received RRCReestablishmentComplete message. - 10.
-The new IAB-donor-CU triggers the UE Context Setup procedure toward the new parent IAB-DU to create the UE context for the IAB-MT undergoing recovery and set up one or more bearers.
+The new parent IAB-DU sends an UL RRC MESSAGE TRANSFER message to the new IAB-donor-CU, to convey the received RRCReestablishmentComplete message. - 10.
+The new IAB-donor-CU triggers the UE Context Setup procedure toward the new parent IAB-DU, to create the UE context for the IAB-MT undergoing recovery and to set up one or more bearers.
 These bearers can be used by the IAB-MT undergoing recovery for its own signalling, and, optionally, data traffic. - 11.
 The new IAB-donor-CU triggers the path switch procedure for the IAB-MT undergoing recovery, if needed. - 12.
-The new IAB-donor-CU sends UE CONTEXT RELEASE message to the initial IAB-donor-CU. - NOTE: The XnAP UE IDs of the recovery IAB-node are retained at initial and new IAB-donor-CU as long as the recovery path is used for transport of traffic between the IAB-node undergoing recovery and the initial IAB-donor-CU. - 13.
+The new IAB-donor-CU sends UE CONTEXT RELEASE message to the initial IAB-donor-CU. - NOTE: The XnAP UE IDs of the boundary IAB-MT are retained at initial IAB-donor-CU and new IAB-donor-CU as long as the recovery path is used for transport of traffic between the IAB-node undergoing recovery and the initial IAB-donor-CU. - 13.
 The initial IAB-donor-CU may release the BH RLC channels and BAP-sublayer routing entries on the initial path between the initial parent IAB-node and the initial IAB-donor-DU. - 14.
 The new IAB-donor-CU sends a DL RRC MESSAGE TRANSFER message to the new parent IAB-DU, which includes an RRCReconfiguration message for the IAB-MT undergoing recovery.
-The RRC configuration may include new TNL addresses anchored at the new IAB-donor-DU. - 15.
+The RRC configuration may include new TNL addresses anchored at the new IAB-donor-DU.
+The RRC configuration may further include a BAP address for the recovery IAB-node in the new IAB-donor-CU's topology, default BH RLC channel and a default BAP routing ID configuration for UL F1-C/non-F1 traffic mapping on the recovery path. - 15.
 The new parent IAB-DU forwards the received RRCReconfiguration message to the IAB-MT undergoing recovery. - 16.
 The IAB-MT undergoing recovery responds to the new parent IAB-DU with an RRCReconfigurationComplete message. - 17.
-The new parent IAB-DU sends an UL RRC MESSAGE TRANSFER message to the new IAB-donor-CU to convey the received RRCReconfigurationComplete message. - 18.
+The new parent IAB-DU sends an UL RRC MESSAGE TRANSFER message to the new IAB-donor-CU, to convey the received RRCReconfigurationComplete message. - 18.
 The remaining part of the procedure follows the steps 14-20 of the inter-CU topology adaptation procedure defined in clause 8.17.3.1.